 Each offering is an intensive audio-lingual course utilizing self-instructional texts combined with three hours per week with a native speaker, and a final examination by a specialist who is usually invited from another institution.
 The final grade for the semester is based on the outside examination.
 The pass/fail option is not applicable.

 The Director of Self-Instructional Languages Program must approve applications.
 Students must indicate their interest well in advance of enrollment (by the end of the pre-enrollment period).
 No late applications will be accepted once the semester has begun.
-The program requires the payment of an additional technology fee.
+The program requires the payment of an additional technology fee ($155 in 2019-2020).

 NEW: Starting Spring 2019, SILP will offer American Sign Language as a new SILP class (SIL120).
 The application process and procedures are the same as for any other languages.